-Singer and television presenter Ray Columbus, OBE, has been a headline act since 1961 when he appeared on Time Out for Talent at the age of 18.
-Since then, he has performed on or hosted a huge range of music and light entertainment TV shows including: Club Columbus, C’Mon, Happen Inn, Personality Squares and That’s Country.
+Singer and television presenter Ray Columbus, OBE, became a headline act in 1961 when he appeared on Time Out for Talent at the age of 18.
+He went on to perform on or host a huge range of music and light entertainment TV shows including: Club Columbus, C’Mon, Happen Inn, Personality Squares and That’s Country.
 With his band Ray Columbus and the Invaders, he had two number one hits with ‘She’s a Mod’ and ‘Till We Kissed’.

 In this ScreenTalk, Columbus talks about:

 - How all tapes of his early days on TV in Club Columbus were destroyed